Custom Properties

 Defining a Custom Property

 Click New at the upper right corner of the Custom Properties page to open the Set Custom Property dialog and define a new custom property.
 Type a name and a description for the custom property, then, select one or more entity types to which the custom property can be applied: Application, Device, Interface, or Location.
-Add one or more values that it's possible for the custom property to have.
-This is a list of possible valid values that you define explicitly.
+Add one or more values that it is possible for the custom property to have.
+These values are a list of possible valid values that you define explicitly.

 An error message will appear if a custom property is assigned to an entity and you make the entity type invalid for the custom property.